untitled-dream/movies-explorer-frontend/README.md

 # Movies Explorer

 ###
-> The Mesto project created with React.
+> The Movies Explorer project created with React.

 ## Table of Contents